BravoLu/OpenVehicleReID/README.md

 ## Introduction

-This is a repository for vehicle re-id.
-Keep updating.
+This is a repository for vehicle re-i

 ## Installation